jgbaldwinbrown/pfb2019bcg/problemsets/Python_05_problemset.md

 19. Rename the file to "alpaca_pigmentation_genes.tsv"

-__Open each of the three files and add the geneIDs to a Set.
-One Set per file.__
+__Open each of the three files and add the geneIDs to a List.
+One List per file.__

 A. Find all the genes that are not cell proliferation genes.
 B. Find all genes that are both stem cell proliferation genes and pigment genes.
-*Note* Make sure to NOT add the header to your set.
+*Note* Make sure to NOT add the header to your list.

 __Now, let do it again with transciption factors.__